Gender in Music Psychology

 Gendered topics through analysis of keywords

-To explore the potential differences within music psychology topics of choice between female and males, we analysed the keywords in the articles (15,316 in total, 6730 unique).
+To explore the potential differences within topics of choice between men and women, we analysed the keywords in the articles (41,438 in total, 5,960 unique).
 To reduce variant keywords, we manually simplified the variants (e.g., “arts in health”, “healthy music use”, “health musicking” were converted to “music health” and “music cognition” to “cognition” and “music perception” to “perception”) and eliminated single use of the term “music”.
-We aggregated the counts of keywords across all authors in the articles and Figure 4 shows the odds ratios for female authors to be associated (in any author position) with the 40 most frequently used keywords.
-The keywords signifying related to children, development, emotion regulation, well-being, music performance anxiety, motivation, expertise, music listening, mental health, and music therapy show significantly higher odds ratios (OR \(\ge\) 1.50) for females in comparison to overall gender ratios in the data.
-At the opposite end of this continuum, topics such as music analysis, harmony, machine learning, computation, cognition, and performance expression show the opposite trend, suggesting that the articles with these keywords tend to have overall more prevalent male authorships (female OR \(\le\) 0.75).
+We aggregated the counts of keywords across all authors in the articles.
+Figure 4 shows the odds ratios for female authors to be associated (in any author position) with the 40 most frequently used keywords.
+The keywords signifying related to children, development, emotion regulation, well-being, music performance anxiety, motivation, expertise, music listening, mental health, and music therapy show significantly higher odds ratios (OR \(\ge\) 1.50) for women in comparison to overall gender ratios in the data.
+At the opposite end of this continuum, topics such as music analysis, harmony, machine learning, computation, cognition, and performance expression show the opposite trend, suggesting that the articles with these keywords tend to have overall more prevalent authorships by men (women OR \(\le\) 0.75).
+There is much nuance and detail in the data that would warrant separate analyses; however, the purpose here is simply to provide reference points for comparing gender distributions of authorship with other disciplines, where thematic analyses have already been conducted (e.g., in sub-disciplines of psychology).

 Discussion

-There were substantial gender differences in citation patterns.
-One notable finding is that first-authored articles by women were significantly more likely to be published open access, with an odds ratio of 1.49, a result that warrants further exploration.
+There were no substantial gender differences in the citation patterns.
+However, one notable observation is that first-authored articles by women were significantly more likely to be published open access, with an odds ratio of 1.49, a result that warrants further exploration.
 This effect does not appear to be tied to specific journals.
 Although the odds ratio for women publishing open access is highest in Music and Science, the broader trend suggests a temporal shift: since around 2010, women have increasingly overtaken men in publishing open access.
-The data does not provide any reasons for this.
-While past surveys among UK academics have not indicated substantial differences in experiences with open access (Zhu, 2017), financial and other inequalities in emerging countries have been suggested to limit women’s capacity to publish in open access journals (Vuong et al., 2021).
+The data does not provide any direct reasons for this, although the legislation in few of the European nations (United Kingdom, EU) require open access publishing and when women have higher odds ratio for being first authors the high number of women represented in publications these countries.
+While past surveys among, for instance, UK academics have not indicated substantial differences in experiences with open access (Zhu, 2017), financial and other inequalities in emerging countries have been suggested to limit women’s capacity to publish in open access journals (Vuong et al., 2021).
+The idea that publishing in a more open and transparent way benefit society in general (Peršić & Straza, 2023), and this fits with the general idea that women researchers value research on societal progress (L. Zhang et al., 2021).
+However, nothing in the extant literature would point to the reverse pattern, which requires further investigation about the reasons for adopting open access publishing models.

-Turning to potential drivers of these gender differences, geographical and cultural factors appear to play a major role.
-Our summaries of gender patterns across continents and countries indicate clear cross-national variation.
-Large Commonwealth nations, namely Australia, Canada, and the United Kingdom, seem to provide a cultural climate more supportive of women in research, as reflected in the relatively high odds ratios of women appearing as authors (in any authorship position) in music psychology.
+In terms of geographic and cultural factors, our summaries of gender patterns across continents and countries indicate clear cross-national variation, supporting the idea that certain inequities may stem from national cultural factors (Brück, 2023).
+Large Commonwealth nations, namely Australia, Canada, and the United Kingdom, seem to provide an academic climate more supportive of women in research, as reflected in the relatively high odds ratios of women appearing as authors (in any authorship position) in music psychology.
 This pattern, however, is not universal across all countries examined (Chan & Torgler, 2020).
-Prior work shows that women’s research success is positively correlated with national indicators of gender equity (Chan & Torgler, 2020).
-This is likely to be related to a career length, which strongly correlates with overall productivity.
+Prior work shows that women’s research success can be positively correlated with national indicators of gender equity (Chan & Torgler, 2020) or are related to countries with intermediate Human Development Index (Sánchez-Jiménez et al., 2024; Sugimoto et al., 2015).
+This discrepancy between author representation could likely to be related to a career length, which strongly correlates with overall productivity.
 Women exhibit higher dropout rates than men, particularly during the 5–10 years following their first publication (Huang et al., 2020), but policies geared towards equity and support for career breaks and caring responsibilities may well contribute towards the observed country-specific differences.
 Nevertheless, prior analyses demonstrate that even when women constitute a smaller share of researchers within a discipline or country, their contributions are often more impactful than those of their male colleagues (Chan & Torgler, 2020).
-When examining countries where women have significantly lower odds of authorship compared to men (Japan, Belgium, Austria, Sweden, and Turkey), it is not straightforward to conclude that these nations fall consistently at the lower end of gender equality rankings.
-The notable exception is Turkey, which is positioned lower according to the Gender Inequality Index (United Nations Development Programme (UNDP), 2025).
+When examining countries where women have significantly lower odds of authorship compared to men (Japan, Belgium, Austria, Sweden, and Turkey), it is not straightforward to conclude that the lower proportion of female author is related gender equality rankings.
+The notable exception is Turkey, which is positioned lower according to the Gender Inequality Index (United Nations Development Programme, 2025).

 The keyword analysis of the articles indicated thematic differences in the topics studied by women and men.
 Research areas related to children, well-being, health, and mental health were more frequently associated with women.
-This pattern is consistent with observations in psychology more broadly, where women are more strongly represented in sub-disciplines that focus on care and nurturing (González-Alvarez & Sos-Peña, 2020).
+This pattern is consistent with observations in psychology more broadly, where women are more strongly represented in sub-disciplines that focus on (health)care and nurturing (Brück, 2023; González-Alvarez & Sos-Peña, 2020).
 The higher likelihood of women studying topics related to singing may be connected to prevailing gender stereotypes, or to the early negative perceptions of singing among boys (Warzecha, 2013) and men (Palkki, 2015).
 In contrast, topics related to cognition and computation were more often associated with men, which reflects a wider trend in psychology (González-Alvarez & Sos-Peña, 2020).
+In a similar trend in computational linguistics, woman are more likely to publish on speech, social and conversational topics than males, who are more likely to publish in formal mathematical, syntax, and semantic approaches (Vogel & Jurafsky, 2012).
+The difference that female prefer ‘caring’ topics over male authors fits with the general idea that female researchers value research on societal progress, while males prefer research aimed at scientific progress (L. Zhang et al., 2021).
+This fits with another potential explanation for the disparity between authorship, namely that women faculty lean word and perform more university, campus, and departmental services than men in general (Guarino & Borden, 2017).
+Performing such services to universities are time away from other work on acquiring funding and leading research, which would aggregate over time to time away from publishing research.
+It is nonetheless important that services be completed; in some cases it could be there is more encouragement for men to take on these kinds of roles, but also it could be that success in academia could also be more societally defined as not only publications (Kiai, 2019), but as celebrating achievements that support internal, local, and community services in a broader sense.

 Conclusions